gzzo/guido.nyc/src/posts/jenkins-on-kubernetes/index.md

 tags: ['kubernetes', 'jenkins', 'docker']
 ---

+> There is an update to this post: [Improving on Building Docker images with Jenkins on Kubernetes](/jenkins-kubernetes-update)

 If you've tried to build docker images on your Jenkins instance running on your Kubernetes cluster, you probably saw this error message trying to debug the problem: